 Read More›Do you have a tea connoisseur in the family, or a friend who truly appreciates the art of fine tea?
 At Arogya Tea we have some very distinguished teas and specialty teaware that any discerning tea drinker will love.
 With the holidays coming up, check out our recommendations for the refined tea drinker.

-Read More›When the word “tea” is heard our thoughts naturally go to tea parties with floral place settings or women sitting around drinking high tea in extravagant hats with fancy attire when in fact tea has a very male-dominant history.
-Men in China, Japan, and India have been brewing tea for thousands of years while reaping its health benefits and also enjoying its natural flavors.
-Japanese Samurai’s, for instance, turned tea drinking into a ceremonial tradition while discussing important matters of state, eventually becoming a tradition that is still used today.
-Which is what prompted us to write this blog.
+Men in China, Japan, and India have been brewing tea for thousands of years to reap its incredible health benefits and enjoy its natural flavors.
+Japanese Samurai, for instance, turned tea drinking into a ceremonial tradition while discussing important matters of state, which eventually became a tradition that is still used today.

 Read More›